Tankless Water Heater Maintenance: Flushing, Descaling & Care Guide

 How to Flush and Descale Your Tankless Water Heater

 Regular flushing removes mineral buildup and restores your unit's performance.
-Similar to drain cleaning, you can choose between DIY maintenance or professional service depending on your comfort level and warranty requirements.
+You can choose between DIY maintenance or professional service depending on your comfort level and warranty requirements.
+The process is similar in concept to flushing a traditional tank to remove water heater sediment buildup.

 DIY Flushing Process